Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Introduction

 Let $P_n$ denote the estimator of the dimensionality reduction map using $X_1, \dots, X_n$ and let $f_n$ denote the estimated regression function such that $f_n(P_n(X_i)) \approx Y_i$ for $i=1, \dots, n$.
-Comparing $f_n \circ P_n$ to $f \circ P$, we observe two different error sources: First, obviously both $f_n$ and $P_n$ include the error introduced by sampling.
+Comparing $f_n \circ P_n$ to $f \circ P$, we observe two different error sources: First, obviously both $f_n$ and $P_n$ include the statistical error introduced by sampling.
 Second however, a crucial error that is introduced for $f_n$ is that already the input to its estimation procedure, $P_n(X_1), \dots, P_n(X_n)$, differs \emph{in distribution} from the data $P(X)$ which is used to reconstruct $f$.
 This means, the sample points $P_n(X_1), \dots, P_n(X_n)$ which are used to estimate $f_n$ are not merely i.i.d.~copies of $P(X)$ which is used to characterize $f$.
 Thus, the question of how close $f_n$ is to $f$ requires a suitable stability of kernel regression.
 In Theorem \ref{thm:stab}, we obtain a stability result which can control the difference between two kernel estimators when the difference of the underlying distributions is measured in the first Wasserstein distance.
+Subsequently, in Theorem \ref{thm:generaldimred}, the stability result is used to obtain bounds on the joint procedure for general dimensionality reduction methods, which assumes that we can control both the operator norm $\|P_n - P\|_{\rm op}$ and also the regression error for the regression on the low-dimensional space.
+These bounds are detailed out for the case of PCA in Theorem \ref{thm:overallerror}.

-Subsequently, it is applied to the case where perturbed data is coming from an estimation error of PCA in Proposition \ref{prop:pcakernelstability}.
-As the subspaces spanned by estimated PCA and true PCA map may have entirely different support, it is crucial that the stability result in Theorem \ref{thm:stab} works with a metric distance like the Wasserstein distance, while stability results from the literature that work with the total variation norm or similar distances (see, e.g., \cite{christmann2007consistency,christmann2018total,xu2009robustness}) cannot be applied here.
-While we focus on PCA as a standard and well studied dimensionality reduction approach, our stability result allows also to study the impact of more advanced methods.
+We emphasize that the subspaces spanned by estimated PCA and true PCA map may have entirely different support, and hence it is crucial that the stability result in Theorem \ref{thm:stab} works with a metric distance like the Wasserstein distance, while stability results from the literature that work with the total variation norm or similar distances \citep[see, e.g.,][]{bousquet2002stability,christmann2007consistency,christmann2018total,xu2009robustness} cannot be applied here.
+While we focus on PCA as a standard and well studied dimensionality reduction approach, Theorem \ref{thm:stab} and the results in Section \ref{subsec:generaldimred} allow also to study the impact of more advanced methods.
 These are especially necessary if the explanatory variables cannot be described by a linear subspace, but, for instance, by a submanifold.